danyaltairoski/AdventureGame/README.md

 # AdventureGame
-Group Project for CSC207 (Software Design).
 Focus on implementing accessibility features for user inclusion.
-Extending codebase from AdventureGame
+Extending codebase from an already existing text-based AdventureGame.

-Led a team in my Software Design Course to enhance an AdventureGame codebase.

 Focus: incorporating accessibility features for a user-friendly experience.
 Crafted user stories, applied design patterns for modularity.